klauer/epics-sumo-mirror/doc/configuration-files.rst

   The build directory,
   for details see :ref:`sumo options <reference-sumo-Options>`.

+localbuilddir
+  The local build directory,
+  for details see :ref:`sumo options <reference-sumo-Options>`.

 verbose
   A boolean flag that controls the verbosity level, for details see :ref:`sumo options <reference-sumo-Options>`.